-It only takes a quick glance at our blog archives to learn that we’re huge advocates of social media to help to boost your brand.
-So, for the final instalment in our Is Your Startup Ready for a Digital Marketing Strategy? series, we’re going to explain why you should make social media your right-hand man (or woman) when it comes to business development (biz dev).
+It only takes a quick glance at our blog archives to learn that we’re huge advocates of leveraging social media to help to boost your brand.
+So, for the final instalment in our Digital Marketing for Startups series, we’re going to explain why you should make social media your right-hand man (or woman) when it comes to business development (biz dev).

 There’s a reason we’re all social media fans at Social INK: it’s a great way to give a platform to your business.
 A social media account is a free, open-to-all way for a business, no matter how big, small, new or established, to begin building their online presence and tap into a targeted audience.

 So, whether your aim is to get Facebook-friendly, Snapchat-savvy or Twitter-tastic, let us guide you and explain what social media can do for you.

 One of the first, and most important steps when establishing a social media presence is to choose your platform and your handle.

 We’ve written a blog series about how to choose the correct platform for your business: